DANIEL L. SCHAFER

-Anna Madgigine Jai Kingsley: African Princess; Florida Slave, Plantation Slaveowner (Gainesville, Fl.: University Press of Florida, 2003).
+Anna Madgigine Jai Kingsley: African Princess; Florida Slave, Plantation Slaveowner (University Press of Florida, 2003).

-Governor James Grant’s Villa: A British East Florida Indigo Plantation, a book issue of El Escribano: The St. Augustine Journal of History(January 2001).
+Governor James Grant’s Villa: A British East Florida Indigo Plantation (St. Augustine Historical Society, 2001).

 Jacksonville's Ordeal By Fire; A Civil War History (Florida Publishing Company, Jacksonville, 1984).
 Richard A. Martin, principal author.